Howtoo Logo

 ⚠️ Safety & Precautions

-• ⚠️ Disconnect the negative battery cable before door work; the front door may have a side airbag and you don’t want an accidental deployment.
+• ⚠️ Disconnect the negative battery cable before working inside the door because the door contains electrical connectors and a side-impact airbag circuit nearby.

 🔧 Required Tools